How does it work?

 On submission of the EMP501 for the end of the reconciliation period, all credits not utilised are being refunded as it can’t be carried forward.
 No action is required from the employer if the employer is tax compliant and the bank account details are in order.

 If you want to query your refund, please the call the Contact Centre on 0800 00 7277 or go to your nearest SARS branch.
+Remember to make an appointment.

 How will the refund be done by SARS?

 Refunds are paid out via an automated EFT payment to employers using the confirmed bank details on our system.
 If the bank details are not confirmed, SARS will request the client to go into their nearest SARS branch and update the bank details.
 Once this is done, SARS will pay the refund into the employers’ account.
 The ETI refund is paid by SARS into the employer’s bank account if the employer is tax compliant and the employer’s bank account has passed the system validations.
 Should the bank account fail the system validations, a letter will be issued to the employer advising the employer to visit the nearest SARS Branch to update the banking details.
+Remember to make an appointment.

 The employer has until the end of the next reconciliation period to correct its non-compliance status.
 Where the non-compliance is not corrected within this period, the ETI refund will be forfeited.